TheSpaghettiDetective/obico-server/README.md

 ![Site configuration](https://raw.githubusercontent.com/TheSpaghettiDetective/TheSpaghettiDetective/master/docs/site_config.png)

+# Done!

+That's it!
+You now have a fully-functionally The Spaghetti Detective server that your OctoPrint can talk to.
+We hope setting up the server has not been overwhelming.

 # Configure The Spagetti Detective OctoPrint Plugin to use your own server

 On The Spaghetti Detective plugin settings page: